Get Your Garden Started with a Trip to the Petaluma Seed Bank

 These wonderful vegetables are so much fun to shop for that you find yourself tossing seed packets into your bucket just for the novelty.
 I mean, how can you not love the idea of a green-and-red striped banana-shaped tomato variety from the former Soviet Union, purple pole beans, little round zucchini from the south of France, Australian winter squash, purple carrots, and even a melon variety grown by Thomas Jefferson?

-At some point we have to stop and regroup and decide what we really need, because, after all, we don't live on five acres of land in which to grow our potentially massive garden.
-We did a quick edit of our seed selection, settling on a two kinds of tomatoes, zucchini, pole and bush beans, carrots, sweet peppers, celery, cucumbers, and radishes.
+At some point we have to stop and regroup and decide what we really need, because, after all, we don't have acres of farmland in which to grow our potentially massive garden.
+We did a quick edit of our seed selection, settling on a three kinds of tomatoes, two kinds of summer squash, pole and bush beans, carrots, and a couple different kinds of sweet peppers.

 Baker Creek's Seed Bank is really worth a visit, especially if you want to get away from the usual old garden-center varieties of vegetables.
-You'll also find seeds for herbs and flowers at the Seed Bank as well as garden tools, herbs and spices, local honey beeswax candles, gardening books, calendars, pots, vases, locally made crafts and gifts, and more.
+You'll also find seeds for herbs and flowers at the Seed Bank as well as garden tools and supplies, herbs and spices, dried heirloom beans from Rancho Gordo and other local producers, local honey, beeswax candles, gardening books, calendars, pots, vases, locally made crafts and gifts, and more.
+There's even a small area for small kids with an activity table to keep them busy and a nice selection of agriculture- and nature-related kids' books to browse.
+They stock kids' gardening tools, too

 If You Go